payvolt-io/manual/RESTAPI/Documentation.md

 Payvolt provides a simple RESTful API that you can embed in your app\platform.
 This document explains how to use the payvolt RESTful API and assumes you are familiar with using and preforming [REST API](https://aws.amazon.com/what-is/restful-api/) calls.
-The features of this API include getting data about user\s (how much they mined for you), connecting and verifying payvolt users in your platform.
+The features of this API include getting data about user\s (how much they mined for you), connecting and verifying payvolt users to your platform.

 **to use this API you will need a payvolt user, sign up at [payvolt](https://payvolt.io).**